AI-First in 2026: Why 68% of Funded Startups Have AI at Their Core (and How to Join Them)

 Silence.
 Then: "Well... we do the same thing, but slower."

 Using AI tools doesn't make you an AI-First company.
 It makes you a faster company.
 That's not the same thing.
-And in 2026, it's no longer enough to differentiate yourself.
+And in 2026, it's no longer enough to differentiate yourself, convince a serious investor, or create a competitive advantage that resists platform pressure.

 The numbers that are redefining competition